PaloAltoNetworks/prismacloud-cli/README.md

 Unless explicitly tagged, all projects or work posted in our GitHub repository (at https://github.com/PaloAltoNetworks) or sites other than our official Downloads page on https://support.paloaltonetworks.com are provided under the best effort policy.

+# Release Notes

+## v0.6.0
+Output options have been added: markdown and clipboard.
+Clipboard can be used to output data directly into your clipboard and paste e.g. into MS Excel or Google Docs.

 ## Getting started

 ### Requirements